cmkavi2504/SER/README.md

 How to use the code inside this repository

-git clone https://github.com/abhay8463/Speech-Emotion-Recognition-using-ML-and-DL.git  OR, as an alternative, all the optional steps below.

 Download Audio_Song_Actors_01-24.zip and Audio_Speech_Actors_01-24.zip, unzip and merge the content of the folders (e.g. Actor_01 should include both Speech and Song) and then add it to the features folder.

 Create two empty folders, Actor_25 and Actor_26, into the features folder.